logzio/logz-docs/_source/user-guide/cloud-siem/threat-intelligence.md

 Logz.io syncs each feed once daily to look for updates.
 The last sync date is shown.

-To add your own private feed, see [Adding a private feed](/user-guide/cloud-siem/private-feeds.html).
-To prepare the
+* To add your own private feed, see [Preparing your feed](/user-guide/siem/ioc-types/) for guidelines on compiling your lists of IOCs, and [Adding a private feed](/user-guide/cloud-siem/private-feeds.html) for instructions on setting up the sync.

 #### Research sources for an IOC